julesjazz/grapefruitlab/content/print/pity-fear.md

 I’d crush a sando.
 Does your audience want anything?

 **Mia:**
 Oh, I forgot to… ask.
 This is really bright, in my eyes here.
-I can’t really see them.
-Are you still out there?
+I can’t really see.
 Are you all doing ok?
 Are you comfortable?
 If you need a bathroom, it’s to your… my right is your left… It’s where you came in, just through that curtain.

 **Josie:**
 Maybe finish your prologue, and we can eat when they leave?